philou/philou.github.com/source/_posts/2014-04-30-refactoring-trick-to-insert-a-wrapper.markdown

 Often you'll find out that to complete the wrapping of a class, you'll first need to wrap another class, you can :

 * Follow the mikado method strictly : upgrade your mikado graph, revert all your changes, and try to wrap this other class.
-It can seem slow, but it is completly incremental
+It can seem slow, but it is completely incremental
 * Wrap the 2 classes at the same time : this is the best way when wrapping this other class is rather straightforward
 * Insert temporary calls to wrap() and unwrap() : they'll be removed when you'll later wrap the other class.
 This might be the only way if the classes have cyclic dependencies.